-SSEP Mission 16 to ISS includes an experiment design competition September 1 through November 3, 2021.
-Flight experiments are selected by December 16, 2021, for a ferry flight to ISS on a SpaceX rocket launching from NASA's Kennedy Space Center in Florida in late Spring 2022.
-All communities interested in participating in Mission 16 to ISS are directed to inquire no later than May 31, 2021.
+SSEP Mission 18 to ISS includes an experiment design competition September 1 through November 3, 2023.
+Flight experiments are selected by December 15, 2023, for a ferry flight to ISS on a SpaceX rocket launching from NASA's Kennedy Space Center in Florida in late Spring 2024.
+All communities interested in participating in Mission 18 to ISS are directed to inquire no later than March 31, 2023.

-Heritage: There have been 17 SSEP flight opportunities to date-SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 15 to ISS.
-A total of 191 communities have participated in the program, reflecting 42 States and the District of Columbia in the U. S., 5 Provinces in Canada, and a single competition engaging multiple communities across Brazil.
-Thus far 59 communities have participated in multiple flight opportunities, reflecting the sustainable nature of the program.
+Heritage: There have been 19 SSEP flight opportunities to date-SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 17 to ISS.
+A total of 221 communities have participated in the program, reflecting 42 States and the District of Columbia in the U. S.; 5 Provinces in Canada; and Brazil and Ukraine each conducting national competitions.
+Thus far 70 communities have participated in multiple flight opportunities - 51 communities conducting four or more flights - reflecting the sustainable nature of the program.

-Through the first 17 flight opportunities (through Mission 15), a total of 128,300 grade 5-16 students across 2,539 schools were fully immersed in microgravity experiment design and proposal writing, 26,003 flight experiment proposals were received from student teams, and 319 experiments were selected for flight.
-Through Mission 14, 170,100 students across the entire grade preK-16 pipeline were engaged in their communities' broader STEAM experience, submitting 141,530 Mission Patch designs.
+Through the first 19 flight opportunities (through Mission 17), a total of 147,660 grade 5-16 students across 3,161 schools were fully immersed in microgravity experiment design and proposal writing, 29,526 flight experiment proposals were received from student teams, and 382 experiments were selected for flight.
+Through Mission 16, 189,000 students across the entire grade preK-16 pipeline were engaged in their communities' broader STEAM experience, submitting 160,400 Mission Patch designs.